 Astronomy in the Park at Oak Grove Regional Park

 Members of the Stockton Astronomical Society will volunteer to setup their telescopes for the public at S.J.
 County Oak Grove Regional Park on the Saturday closest to the First Quarter Moon.
-In the past years the Nature Center would be open with astronomy based activities.
-Due to COVID and in abundance of caution The Nature Center will be closed until further notice.
-If it is reopened during this year we will amend this page and open times will be added.
-Also, if the sky is not clear the event may be canceled and we will try again the next month.
+In the past years the Nature Center would be open with astronomy-based activities.
+If the sky is not clear the event may be canceled, and we will try again the next month.

 telescopes.